Affordable housing by country: India

 In India, it is estimated that in 2009–10, approximately 32% of the population was living below the poverty line and there is a huge demand for affordable housing.
 The deficit in Urban housing is estimated at 18 million units most of which are amongst the economically weaker sections of society.
 Some developers are developing low cost and affordable housing for this population.
 The Government of India has taken up various initiatives for developing properties in low cost and affordable segments.
 They have also looked at PPP model for the development of these properties.

 The Government of Haryana launched its affordable housing policy in 2013.
 This policy is intended to encourage the planning and completion of "Group Housing Projects" wherein apartments of pre-defined size are made available at pre-defined rates within a time-frame as prescribed under the present policy to ensure an increased supply of Affordable Housing in the urban areas of Haryana.

 Indonesia

 Government-subsidized affordable homes in Indonesia are called Rumah Subsidi and affordable apartments are called Rusunawa.
 The Indonesian Ministry of Housing announced its commitment to increasing the accessibility of long-term housing and refining the housing finance system, as well as incorporating more local government and stakeholder involvement in housing and settlement development.
 This policy focus is also shown in the government's implementation of several low-income housing assistance schemes, including the 2003 National Movement for One Million Houses.
 The movement aimed to improve coordination and collaboration between local stakeholders in housing development and "improvements to the living environment," while also working to develop a housing market empowerment strategy that standardizes housing construction guidelines and public sector housing governance.

+Iran

+Iran started the Iranian National Housing program in 2018.

+Iran has a housing affordability crisis, particularly in urban areas where escalating property prices have outpaced average income levels.
+This disparity has made homeownership an unattainable goal for many citizens, with reports indicating that even modest homes in economically disadvantaged neighborhoods now cost no less than two billion tomans.

+In response to this challenge, the Iranian government has initiated several large-scale affordable housing projects.
+One initiative is the National Housing Movement, which aims to construct millions of residential units for low and middle income families.
+For instance, in March 2025, 4,980 units were inaugurated in West Azarbaijan Province.

+There is evidence of land underutilization, with reports indicating that the government retains vast expanses of land that could be utilized for housing development.
+Critics argue that this land hoarding exacerbates the housing crisis by limiting the availability of affordable housing options.

+Additionally, urban development trends in cities like Tehran reveal a growing divide between luxury and affordable housing.
+The emergence of luxury glass apartments in affluent neighborhoods contrasts with the struggles of average citizens to secure basic housing, reflecting broader socioeconomic disparities within the country.